anza-xyz/validator-lab/README.md

 ```

 #### RPC Nodes
 You can add in RPC nodes.
 These sit behind a load balancer.
-Load balancer distributed loads across all RPC nodes that the bootstrap.
+Load balancer distributed loads across all RPC nodes and the bootstrap.
 Set the number of RPC nodes with:
 ```
 --num-rpc-nodes <num-nodes>
 ```